-The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.
+The assets' residual values and useful lives are reviewed annually, and adjusted if appropriate.

 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount (Note 2.7).